 All students are required to take four credits of Reading, English, Math, Science, and Social Studies as recommended by TCS.
 One credit of Health is required.
 Physical Education is required once a week during all four years.
-There are several electives offered each year, including foreign languages, which change with student and teacher interest.
+There are several electives offered each year which change with student and teacher interest.

 The lack of overwhelming pressure and fierce competition allows a comfortable atmosphere to exist here that is seldom seen in other schools.